ExIfDev/fmt_kapow/README.md

 Script for Noesis Viewer/unpacker for TotalOverdose.

-Support for: .main, .playerdata, .mission, .submap, .model
+Support for: .map, .main, .playerdata, .mission, .submap, .model

 .kpwtex is an intermediate texture format created specifically for this addon.